R.R. Lutz's is among the very few with a collection of his life's work among the archives of the Smithsonian Institution.

 The majority of his film library was lost in the 1943 Heart River flood, but his work survives as real photograph postcards (RPPC) which were distributed and are collected nationally.

 Sioux Nation Americans by Lutz

-Lutz benefitted from the longest running cottage industry in Mandan.
-Starting in 1924, members of the Standing Rock Sioux nation were hired by the Northern Pacific Railway to perform in depot park as a tourist attraction for patrons who selected the NP line verses their competitors line which ran through Minot.
-The practice continued through 1946.
+Lutz benefited from the longest running cottage industry in Mandan.
+Starting in 1917, members of the Standing Rock Sioux nation were hired by the Northern Pacific Railway to perform in depot park as a tourist attraction for patrons who selected the NP line verses their competitors line which ran through Minot.
+The practice typically occurred June through September each year, and continued through 1946.
 They would charge a quarter to pose for custom pictures in full traditional dress.
 Lutz mass marketed these images as postcards for a nickle each.